geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-19/meeting-transcript.md

 ##### **Geohot** [[00:37:12](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2232)]
 It's newer Mac OS?
 We know Apple made Mac OS worse.
-Okay, so we have...
+Okay, so we have..
 We will definitely look into this.

 ##### **Ignaciosica** [[00:37:25](https://www.youtube.com/watch?v=gZ6FvO5RYz4&t=2245)]
-Okay, so we have...
+Okay, so we have..
 No, the thing I want to test if it's still broken with the new Mac OS release, because disabling the compiler optimizations made the issue disappear in the CI box.
 So maybe it's resolved.